Prakhar-Bhartiya/ShopAR/README.md

   * [Dependencies](#dependencies)

 ## Description
 Shopping online for clothes and accessories is made more personal, by letting the Shoppers/Users try on the clothes visually. before actually ordering them.
 We use Augmented Reality technology on a users mobile browser so that , they don't actually have to download another app.
 Our product can work as a webpage.
 The user can click only one single image for personalising his mannequin to their size.
 Hence they can now easily try on the clothes with different color and size to see which fits the best and which design matches their personality well

 ### Fitting
-we are using smplx and OpenPose for fitting the clothes to a virtual mannequin of the user that is obtained from a single image(monocular) of a mobile camera.
+we are using SMPLX[https://github.com/vchoutas/smplify-x] and OpenPose[https://github.com/CMU-Perceptual-Computing-Lab/openpose] for generating a custom 3D Human model for each users (virtual mannequin) from a single image(monocular) of a mobile camera.

 ### Different Body Models